yuto1115/tp/docs/UserGuide.md

 ```

 **Behaviour:**
-The second transaction of the first entry is changed to `$100.00 repaid on 2025-02-01`.
+The second transaction of the first entry will be changed to `$100.00 repaid on 2025-02-01`.
-As a result, the remaining loan amount is updated to $100.00.
+As a result, the remaining loan amount will be updated to $100.00.

 **Scenario 2:** Editing date<br>